AutomationML/AMLEngine2.1/readme.md

 A short guide explaining a migration strategy to adpat applications, using AMLEngine Version 3.x, to the Aml.Engine is presented [here](adaption.md).

-To see a complete documentation of the Aml.Engine look [here](Documentation/README.md).
+To see a complete documentation of the Aml.Engine API reference guide look [here](https://automationml.github.io/AMLEngine2.1/).

-Documentaton is included in the [Wiki](https://github.com/AutomationML/AMLEngine2.1/wiki)
+Additional documentatons with more examples are included in the [Wiki](https://github.com/AutomationML/AMLEngine2.1/wiki)

 ### Download

-The AMLEngine2.1 is published as  the named package **Aml.Engine** on nuget at https://www.nuget.org/packages/Aml.Engine.
+The AMLEngine2.1 is published in the core package [**Aml.Engine**](https://www.nuget.org/packages/Aml.Engine) on nuget at https://www.nuget.org/packages/Aml.Engine and additional [extension packages](https://www.nuget.org/packages?q=Aml.Engine).

 ### Getting started